roytang/blog/content/posts/2007/09/lorwyn-some-other-cards-of-note.md

-As an additional cost to play Wren&#8217;s Run Vanquisher, reveal an Elf card from your hand or pay {3}.
+As an additional cost to play Wren&'s Run Vanquisher, reveal an Elf card from your hand or pay {3}.